-The Grievance Redressal Committee(GRC) headed by the Dean Training and Placements, comprises of 5 senior faculty members from various departments and 2 non-teaching staff members.Functions of GRC:
+The Grievance Redressal Committee(GRC) headed by the Dean, Students, comprises of 5 senior faculty members from various departments and 2 non-teaching staff members.Functions of GRC:

-- Conducting a thorough enquiry on the complaints received from the aggrieved students/staff.
+- Conducting a thorough inquiry on the complaints received from the aggrieved students/staff.

-- Submitting the enquiry report to the Principal, with its recommendations on suitable penalty/punishment to be imposed.
+- Submitting the inquiry report to the Principal, with its recommendations on suitable penalty/punishment to be imposed.

 - The Principal, on receipt of the above report, gives an opportunity to the student(s) against whom the complaint was lodged to explain his/her case.